Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 ```
 {kotlin-runnable="true"}

-For generic types, you can also provide one `KSerializer` argument for each type parameter when calling the generated `.serializer()` function:
+For generic classes, if you want to use the generated `.serializer()` function, provide one `KSerializer` argument for each type parameter:

 ```kotlin
 // Imports declarations from the serialization library